North Carolina State Board of Elections: Bipartisan State Board of Elections and Ethics Enforcement (2017–18)

 Additionally, in October 2018, just weeks before the November elections, the same three-judge panel of the earlier lawsuits ruled the nine-member board unconstitutional as well.
 Because of the timing, the court allowed the board to continue operating until after the elections.

 However, the nine-member board did not certify the 9th Congressional District election on November 27, ordering an investigation into election fraud.
 Therefore the judges issued a stay of their order, allowing time for the investigation to be conducted and for the General Assembly to enact a law for a new board.
 The General Assembly thus passed a bill in December 2018 (over the Governor's veto) re-establishing the former State Board of Elections and State Ethics Commission as separate bodies, effective January 31, 2019.
 However, the existing nine-member board set a hearing for January 11, 2019, well beyond the December 28 deadline ordered by the court.
 The court refused to extend the deadline further, dissolving the board while the congressional election remained unresolved.

+In 2024 the Assembly assigned the responsibility of appointing the members of the board to the North Carolina State Auditor, effective May 2025.
+The legislation also gave the auditor the power to appoint county boards of elections chairs.
+The law is currently undergoing litigation.

+Structure

+The North Carolina State Board of Elections consists of five members appointed by the governor with three members affiliated with the governor's political party and the remaining two affiliated with the other largest political party in the state.
+Potential members are nominated by state party chairs and from the list of nominees the governor makes their selection.
+The board hires its own executive director and appoints the chairs of each of the county boards of elections.